jasonacox/pypowerwall/README.md

 ## Glossary

-This is an unofficial list of terms that are seen in Powerwall responses and messsage.
+This is an unofficial list of terms that are seen in Powerwall responses and message.

 * Site = Utility Grid
 * Load = Home (think of it as the "load" that the battery or grid powers)